profsmith89/ctps/_sources/chap12.md

 ```

-Notice that both of these iterative solutions require us to create a named temporary, which I called `result` in both solutions.
+Notice that both these iterative solutions require us to create a named temporary, which I called `result` in both solutions.
 This temporary exists in the recursive version of the code as the returned result from each recursive call.
 You can see this by watching the execution of our complete recursive factorial function on Python Tutor.[^fn11]

 ## Recursive merge sort